roryharder/roryharder.github.io/index.md

 <center><img src="mountpicture.png" style="max-width:50%;" vspace="50" onclick="this.src='IMG_3309.jpeg'"></center>

 My name is <b>Rory Harder</b>.
 I am currently completing my PhD in philosophy at the University of Toronto, with a defense expected in March 2022.
 My main research interests are in the philosophy of language and mind.
-I am concerned with linguistic communication, and more generally the various ways in which we interact.
+I am concerned with linguistic communication, and more generally the ways in which we interact.

 <a href="rh-cv.pdf">Here</a> is my CV.